-The Glut1 Deficiency Foundation is a nonprofit family organization run by volunteers and dedicated to helping the G1D community by educating others, raising awareness of and advocacy for Glut1 Deficiency, and by supporting researchers as they work for better treatments and an ultimate cure.
+The Glut1 Deficiency Foundation is a nonprofit family organization dedicated to helping the G1D community by educating others, increasing awareness of and advocacy for Glut1 Deficiency, and by supporting researchers as they work for better treatments and an ultimate cure.

 President – Jason Meyers